Freeda-F/ansible-prometheus-grafana/README.md

 In this demo, we will be creating an Ansible playbook to automate the installation of grafana, node_exporter, and Prometheus into an EC2 instance.

+This same project has been also done using [ansible roles](https://github.com/Freeda-F/ansible-prometheus-roles.git)

 ## Architecture

 This is a monitoring project which consists of the following components: